latifyildirim/Hands-On-AWS/2023_02_17_CloudFront/README.md

  - Go to your S3 bucket hosting the website and put the "ryu.jpg" file in the "v2" folder (not in v1) to your bucket.

- - Go to the target domain name "[your DNS name].net" on browser and notice the image has't been changed.
+ - Go to the target domain name "begis.link" on browser and notice the image has't been changed.

  - Go to the CloudFront Menu and select the newly created distribution.